When you bend EMT pipe, it’s very important you REAM the pipe (also known as deburring).

 (After 4-5 years of use, I never had to replace the blade!)

 One word of caution, do not be SUPER HARD on the reamer.
-If going one way feels aggressive on the tool, try reaming it in the other direction, and that often worked, and prolonged the life of this tool!
+If going one way feels aggressive, try reaming in the other direction, and that often worked to prolong the life of the tool!

 Drill Attachment Pipe Reamer

-Now I haven’t personally used a drill attachment pipe reamer (view one here on Amazon), but I have seen them in use on a jobsite.
+I’ve never personally used a drill attachment EMT pipe reamer, but have seen them used on jobsites before.

-But personally, I just liked using my recommended Klein Tools Screwdriver Reamer, and having my impact drill (or driver) have its own bit, as that gave me the best workflow.
+Personally, I liked using my recommended Pipe Reamer, and having my impact drill driver with its own bit.. that gave me the best workflow.

-When it came to EMT Pipe BIGGER than 1″, you’ll want to use a file.
+When it came to EMT Pipe BIGGER than 1″, a normal hand pipe reamer won’t work.. so you’ll want to use a file, and my absolute favorite type of file for reaming big conduit is a HALF-ROUND file.

-There’s LOTS ways you can ream EMT pipe tubing, and I hope the explanations clarified why and why not for these EMT deburring tools mentioned above.
+There’s LOTS of ways to ream EMT Conduit, and I hope the explanations clarified what’s the best tool for reaming pipe.